bitburner-official/bitburner-src/src/Documentation/doc/advanced/darknet.md

 scp: add session details to docs
 exec: add session details to docs

+- start with crash course?

+- more hint notes

+## TODO later:

+- change mutations to be on game cycle loop

+- remove darknet servers from hashnet dropdown

+- bonus time?

+- Darkweb server cha difficulty balance?

+- Bitnode multipliers

+## Post MVP:

+- stanek fragments for darkweb

+- achievements

+- ui methods for setting server description, colors, icons etc?

+- Make network wider at deeper parts?

+- Attempt to make connection?
+  - chance to put current server offline?
+  - chance to move the target server
+  - only nearby servers are valid

+webstorm screen glitch / text? https://codepen.io/Juxtopposed/pen/MWPmaww ?

+- ub3r_l4byr1nth server

+  - treasure chests in maze?
+  - traps or monsters in maze?

+- server that returns yes/no in its failure response

+  - yes, the password has X as one of its factors

+- server that returns a string in response to the attempt?

+  - result: (encoded attempt) expectation: (encoded password)

+  - backdoored servers more likely to restart and/or loose auth, removing backdoor, balancing risk level
+  - low number (1 backdoor per X depth explored, or less than low const): no effect
+  - lv 1 instability: small debuff to auth() time
+  - lv 2: sometimes auth fails with timeout
+  - lv 3: more server restarts on the darknet
+  - lv 4: It's hard to sustain this many backdoors without a lot of upkeep due to them going offline or resetting.
+More connection severing on the darknet. player starts taking damage sometimes. creepypasta appears on player terminal, signed by the darknet.
+  - lv 5: ports and file writes and other ns methods sometimes fail silently, or return garbage data. hard mode that is effectively opt-in

 Catlover writeup: https://discord.com/channels/415207508303544321/1358930422607642845/1360131828756775033
 My suggestion: Create many layers and cliques.
 We are still consistent in the behavior of APIs, but each layer (or clique) has a unique purpose.
 A very rough guideline: